Chalarangelo/30-seconds-of-code/snippets/isNode.md

 tags: node,intermediate
 ---

-Check if the current runtime environment is [Node.js](https://nodejs.org)
+Determines if the current runtime environment is Node.js.

-- The `process` object is a global that provides information about the current Node.js process.
+- Use the `process` global object that provides information about the current Node.js process.
-- Check if the current enviroment has the `process` object defined and the version of Node.js is available.
+- Check if `process` is defined and `process.versions`, `process.versions.node` are not `null`.

 ```js
 const isNode = () =>